-9.3 Following exhaustion of the complaint management processes, in the case of matters for which there is no specific external independent arbiter, a student can request a procedural review by the University Visitor, who is an independent arbiter, external to the University in accordance with the Review by the University Visitor Policy.
+9.3 Following exhaustion of the internal complaint processes, in the case of matters for which there is no external avenue of appeal, or complaint mechanism available, a student can request an independent review in accordance with the Independent Review of Student Appeals or Complaints Policy.

 |Date||Major, Minor or Editorial||Description of Revision(s)|

 |30 November 2016||Minor||Higher Education Standards Framework (Threshold Standards) 2015 compliance review amendments|

 |24 February 2017||Minor||Amendment to section 3.2 to add that complaints will be considered at any time on their merit|

 |28 November 2018||Major||Reviewed according to the Academic Board Policy Development and Review Schedule|

 |8 May 2019||Minor||Amendment to section 8.0 of the Procedures so that complaint can be referred to another officer where designated complaint handler has been involved|

 |1 January 2020||Minor||Editorial change to Section 9.3 in line with the Independent Review of Student Appeals or Complaints Policy|